 What we do

-Our Priorities The Regional Partnership Board has identified a number of strategic priorities that it wants to take forward over the coming year to 18 months.
+The Regional Partnership Board has identified a number of strategic priorities that it wants to take forward over the coming year to 18 months.
 Pace setter agencies have been identified within the partnership to lead on each area for the region.

 - Developing preventative services within our communities and adopting a consistent regional framework for prevention